WANdisco/wandisco-documentation-ldm/docs/backup-and-restore.md

 ### Restore from backup

 :::warning
 Before restoring LiveData Migrator from a backup, you should delete the `default-db` file to ensure there are no setting conflicts.
-By default, the folder is in the directory `/opt/wandisco/livedata-migrator/db/default-db`.
+By default, the folder is in the following directory:

+`/opt/wandisco/livedata-migrator/db/default-db` <!-- minor formatting change -->

 The restoration process will still reinstate your previously backed up settings, meaning you will not lose them.
 :::